nikitavoloboev/data/focusing/rules.md

 - Don't need to add `:` to the end of text when adding image below as it is implicit.
 - Only use HTML to adjust the image if the original size is not what I need.
 Don't adjust images blindly and check how the final image looks rendered compared to the text.
 - Use __Bold__ for strong emphasis.
 Use _Italic_ for soft emphasis.
 And `code quotes` for actual code, variables, path names and quoting inline (in same sentence).
-- Leave one space afer text for image embed.
+- Leave one space after text for image embed.

 ## Wiki
 - Share everything I know and need to reference in the wiki.
 Document my life and reflect.